coursier/coursier/doc/docs/cli-installation.md

 ### Windows

+> For ARM64 Windows users, please follow **JAR-based launcher** section.
+The Windows installer currently only installs x86_64 build of Coursier.

 On Windows, [download and execute the Windows installer](https://github.com/coursier/launchers/raw/master/cs-x86_64-pc-win32.zip).

 If you prefer a command line-based install, or if you would like to customize the setup options, use: